ress059/ecu/doc/asserter_h/index.rst

 Enabling and Disabling Runtime Asserts
 """"""""""""""""""""""""""""""""""""""""""""""""
-To disable runtime asserts, the "ECU_DISABLE_RUNTIME_ASSERTS" preprocessor directive can be globally defined.
-This reduces overhead at the cost of reliability.
+To disable runtime asserts, ``-D ECU_DISABLE_RUNTIME_ASSERTS`` can be passed to the preprocessor.
+Disabling asserts reduces overhead at the cost of reliability.
 This is backwards compatible and any code using ECU's runtime assert framework can remain unchanged.

 .. code-block:: c